pingidentity/pingidentity-devops-getting-started/docs/overview.md

 # Overview

-The DevOps resources include Ping Identity solution images for DevOps, deployment examples and configuration management tools.
+The DevOps resources include Docker images of Ping Identity products, deployment examples and configuration management tools.
 Refer to the documentation guides for how to use these resources.

-When you're ready, begin with our [Getting started](evaluate.md) guide.
-Our documentation will help set you up and familiarize you with the use of the resources:
+When you're ready, begin with our [Get started](evaluate.md) guide.
+Our documentation will help set you up and familiarize you with the use of the resources.

 ## DevOps images

-We make available preconfigured images of Ping Identity solutions.
-Each solution is configured to be a working, immediately usable image for deployment to a Docker container.
-The solutions are also integrated, configured to interoperate with any of the other available solutions.
+We make available preconfigured Docker images of our products.
+Each of our Docker containers is a complete working product instance, immediately usable when deployed.
+Our Docker stacks are integrated collections of these containers, preconfigured to interoperate with the containers in the stack.

 You'll find information about our available solutions in [Docker images](../../pingidentity-docker-builds) or on our [Docker Hub](https://hub.docker.com/u/pingidentity/) site.